 biography

-Born Norman Eugene Walker in Hartford, Illinois, on May 30, 1927, Clint Walker served his country during the waning days of World War II.
+Clint Walker Born Norman Eugene Walker in Hartford, Illinois, on May 30, 1927, actor Clint Walker served his country during the waning days of World War II.
 After his release from the service, Walker held various jobs until deciding to give acting a try.
 Standing 6'6" tall and weighing about 230 pounds, rugged 28-year-old Clint Walker was signed in 1955 to play the title role in the Warner Bros.
 TV show Cheyenne.
-Prior to his signing, he had made only one film, the 1954 Huntz Hall comedy Jungle Gents, in which he portrayed Tarzan.
-While most people remember Walker as primarily an actor in westerns, Walker made a number of comedies during his career, such as Send Me No Flowers (1964; with Doris Day and Rock Hudson), Sam Whiskey (1968; with Burt Reynolds), The Great Bank Robbery (1969; with Kim Novak), and The Phynx (1970).
-Some of these comedies were also westerns, of course.
+Prior to his signing, he had made only one film, the comedy Jungle Gents (1954; with Leo Gorcey and Huntz Hall) in which he portrayed Tarzan.
+While most people remember Walker as primarily an actor in westerns, Walker made a number of comedies during his career such as Send Me No Flowers (1964; with Doris Day and Rock Hudson), Sam Whiskey (1968; with Burt Reynolds), The Great Bank Robbery (1969; with Kim Novak), and The Phynx (1970).
+Of course, some of these comedies were also westerns.

 LEFT: Walker works out with Sugarfoot star Will Hutchins.
-CENTER: Working out at home during his hiatus from Cheyenne.
-RIGHT: Walker on his motorcycle in the early 1960s
+CENTER A: Working out at home during his hiatus from Cheyenne.
+CENTER B: Walker on his motorcycle in the early 1960s.
+RIGHT: Beefcake photos

 the films of clint walker